amperity/amperity-docs/amperity_reference/source/attribute_predicted_order_frequency.rst

 .. attribute-predicted-order-frequency-modeling-enabled-note-start

-.. note:: Predicted order frequency is available to users of AmpIQ when predictive modeling is enabled for your tenant.
+.. note:: Predicted order frequency is available when predictive modeling is enabled for your tenant.

 .. attribute-predicted-order-frequency-modeling-enabled-note-end